-This is just a quickie recipe with no pictures, my mom made this one as well on Thanksgiving weekend and I only managed to a) eat it and b) take a picture of the food before I inhaled it.
+This is just a quickie recipe with hardly any pictures, as my mom made this one as well on Thanksgiving weekend and I only managed to a) eat it and b) take a picture of the food before I inhaled it.
 My sister has a repertoire of breakfast casserole recipes that she has gleaned off the women she works with, and we are determined to try them all!
 Tis the season really, and I have discovered that they are really a comforting, warm way to start your weekend morning off with the family.
 And, there are so many different kinds, that you are sure to come across one that you all love.

-340 grams maple pork sausage ( 1 package of Johnson’s Sausage, for example)
+- 340 grams maple pork sausage

 - 1 teaspoon mustard powder

 - 4 eggs, beaten

 - 2 cups milk

 - 6 slices white bread, toasted and cut into cubes

-1 1/2 cups of Cheddar cheese, shredded
+- 1 1/2 cups of Cheddar cheese, shredded

 - Take the sausage out of the casing, and fry it up, breaking them into small little pieces as you go.
 Cook thoroughly, then drain and pat the extra grease off with paper towels.
 Using maple flavored sausage gives it a sweet flavor that just can’t be beat!